What is the current state of chess engines?

 This limitation prevents the implementation of any neural networks or complex evaluation functions necessary for chess engines of the second type described above.
 This naturally would lead participants to choose to implement an efficient algorithm to search as much of the game tree as possible.

-Despite this, I wanted to do something akin to knowledge distillation, inspired by the NNUE of Stockfish, that uses the current board as an input and applies the weights and biases of the model to come up with a number.
+Despite this, instead of optimising for a rule-based, handcrafted approach, I wanted to do something akin to knowledge distillation.
+It would be inspired by the NNUE of Stockfish, that uses the current board as the input and applies the weights and biases of the model to come up with a number.

-If, instead of using a complex network, we used a single 8x8 grid of weights for each type of piece, we could distil the game knowledge of powerful engines into a very small number of bytes.
-This evaluation function could then still be “plug and play” with a traditional Minimax engine and give our engine a crucial competitive advantage, while still staying inside the allowed 1024 tokens.
+If, instead of using a complex network, we used a single 8x8 grid of weights for each type of piece, trained on already evaluated positions, I hoped to distill the game knowledge of powerful engines into a very small number of bytes.
+This evaluation function could then still be “plug and play” with a traditional Minimax engine and give our bot a crucial competitive advantage, while still staying inside the allowed 1024 tokens.

-(To anyone familiar with chess engine programming, this is essentially a PST, a piece square table.
-What’s new here is the way it’s values will be fine-tuned.)
+To anyone familiar with chess engine programming, this is essentially the concept of a PST, a piece square table.
+What’s new with my approach is the way it’s values will be fine-tuned.

 The Idea